-Place foot on brake and press the start button.
+Place your foot on the brake and press ENGINE START/STOP.

 If the wait-to-start light does not go off, wait a few seconds, then try starting the engine again.
-See your dealer as soon as you can for a starting system check.
+See your dealer as soon as possible for a starting system check.